AI in DevOps: Replacing Manual Server Management (2026)

 CriteriaWhat to CheckWhy It Matters

-Approval gatesDoes AI ask before executing?Production safety
+Approval gatesDoes the assistant ask before executing?Production safety

 Local-first securityAre credentials stored locally only?Compliance and client contracts